 It’s no secret that stress can get you down.
 Luckily there’s a pretty sweet solution: some between-the-sheets action—and that totally includes solo sessions.
-Those mind-blowing romps can not only boost your mood, but also slash stress and beat anxiety .
+Those mind-blowing romps can not only boost your mood, but also slash stress and beat anxiety.Blood pressure reactivity to stress is better for people who recently had penile-vaginal intercourse than for people who had other or no sexual activity.
+Brody S. Biological Psychology, 2005, Jun.;71(2):0301-0511.
 Can’t argue with that, right?
 And in case you need an excuse to get it on more often, consider this: Research suggests that the more sex people have, the happier they tend to be.
 One study even suggests that having sex once a week may make you feel as stoked as scoring an additional $50,000 in income.
 Getting lucky even more frequently—four or more times per week—has been linked to making more money—and while extra dough certainly can’t buy happiness, it definitely plays a part in it.

 9. Have an attitude of gratitude.

-Our parents were onto something when they reminded us to always say your “thank-yous”—doing so can make you healthier and happier.
-What’s more, being grateful may lead to other positive emotions (including a boost in energy and optimism) and well-being .
+Our parents were onto something when they reminded us to always write our thank-you notes—doing so can make you healthier and happier.
+What’s more, being grateful may lead to other positive emotions (including a boost in energy and optimism) and well-being.Counting blessings versus burdens: an experimental investigation of gratitude and subjective well-being in daily life.
+Emmons RA, McCullough ME.
+Journal of Personality and Social Psychology, 2003, May.;84(2):0022-3514.
 Besides simply thanking people, try keeping a gratitude journal, and write down what you’re thankful for every day.
 Experts maintain that jotting down even one sentence of gratitude a day can boost feelings of happiness.

 Much like yawning and a case of the giggles, happiness really is contagious.
 One study found that happiness has a waterfall effect among pals (and their pals… and their pals’ pals).
 When one person’s happy, it spreads to his or her friends and entire social network over the long term.
 Pretty much the most awesome way to influence other people, right?